 Sandy brown blonde hair is a subtle way to make a bold statement!
 Rich, dark roots blend beautifully into soft, sun-kissed ends.
-Beachy waves set off the brightness of the highlights against dark shadows, but wearing this hair hue straight is a great option to try too.
+Beachy waves set off the brightness of the highlights against dark shadows, but wearing this hair hue straight is a great option.
 Notice the lighter pieces framing the face for extra color pop!

 #5: Sandy Beige Brown with Dark Roots

 Sandy beige brown with dark roots complements women with a naturally dark base and warmer skin tones.
-Keeping the base dark will help this color pop by giving it contrast to the lighter ends.
+Keeping the base dark will help this color pop by contrasting it with the lighter ends.
 It’s what differentiates it from the traditional highlights.
 Consider how many visits to the salon it would take to achieve this hue.
 Having a thorough consultation about options and expectations with your stylist is key.